Students at modular desks collaborate on laptops in a classroom decorated with colorful pennants.

 Academic Resource Center

-The mission of the Academic Resource Center (ARC) is to provide the support needed to allow all students to become successful learners in the Serra community.
-This support includes helping students become self-advocates, who discover the accommodations that will aid them in their endeavors at Serra, while developing a “set of tools” to take with them when they go on to college.
+The mission of the Academic Resource Center (ARC) is to provide academic support to students with diagnosed learning differences, including those with IEPs and 504 plans, allowing them to become successful learners in the Serra community.
+This support helps students become self-advocates, guiding them to identify and apply the accommodations that best support their success at Serra while equipping them with tools they can carry forward into college.

 Resource Center Accommodations